Victoria Bateman: Brexit and protest

 Bateman is a frequent critic of Brexit, arguing that "Brexit leaves Britain naked", and that leaving the EU would hurt low-income families, damage British scientific research, would reduce trade and investment, and would place freedom for the nation state ahead of freedom for the individual.

-In 2016, Bateman attended a Cambridge University Faculty of Economics meeting naked, as a protest against Brexit.
+Following the pro-Brexit referendum of 23 June 2016, Bateman attended a Cambridge University Faculty of Economics meeting naked, as a protest against Brexit.
 She had the words "Brexit leaves Britain naked" written across her torso.
 On 14 January 2019, Bateman delivered an hour-long lecture against Brexit at the Cambridge Junction while naked, then asked the audience to sign her body as a petition.
 She was subsequently invited to appear on the Today programme on BBC Radio 4, in which she also stripped naked.
 This led to a naked appearance on Good Morning Britain, although her body was pixelated before broadcast.
 She similarly appeared naked at the March 2018 meeting of the Royal Economic Society.